teolandon/teolandon.github.io/index.md

 PGP Key: [EF48 D63A D533 4EAE][6]

-Please encrypt your email if you can, it's for the better.
+Please encrypt your email if you can.

 ### Projects